 I worked full-time in the front office of the Bible College, and attended classes part-time.
 One day in December of 1993, a brand-new student from Virginia Beach was brought to the front office to check in.
 He was fresh out of the Navy – mustache and all – and had been serving as a deep-sea diver.

 “Stay away from him,” I thought.
 “He’s my age; he’s cute, and a bit nerdy too!
 I could really like him.”
 I was committed to my college classes, however, so I tried to avoid him as much as possible.

 A year later, in November of ’94, I had reached the ripe old age of 25, and I was finally ready for a serious relationship.
+All I had ever really wanted was to be a wife and a mom.
 So, when Christopher asked me to eat lunch with him in the school cafeteria, I said yes.

 This was the beginning of our “courtship” as we called it.
 We agreed that our purpose was to discover if we would make good marriage partners.
 Christopher then began to read book after book on the proper methods of Christian dating, advice for newly married couples, etc.

 We went to Chuck Smith’s church – “Big Calvary” – on our first official date.
 Chris drove us to Costa Mesa in his ugly black Dodge truck that had a three-foot-long bumper sticker on the back window stating, “Jesus said: “Unless you repent, you shall perish!”

 After church, Chris sat me down to discuss the message.
 “OK now, did he say anything that was wrong?”
 Wrong!
 Wrong?
 Isn’t that against the rules?
 We’re not allowed to disagree with Papa Chuck!

 Five months later, in May of 1995, Christopher asked me to marry him.
 The next day, he broke off our engagement.